muldjord/skyscraper/README.md

 ## Release notes

+#### Version 2.1.0 (unreleased)
+* Added 'scripter' mode that allows users a more automated way of running Skyscraper.
+Invoke it by running Skyscraper with no options by simplt typing 'Skyscraper'

 #### Version 2.0.6 (23rd december 2017)
 * Added support for atarilynx, vectrex, ngpc (Neo Geo Pocket Color), sega32x, virtualboy and videopac platforms
 * Changed all 'qDebug' call to 'printf' calls